 - Cargo Letdown

 - Short-Haul

 - Rappel

 - Fast Rope

-- Single-Skid, Toe-in, and Hover Exit/Entry (STEP)
+- Single-Skid, Toe-In, and Hover Exit/Entry Operations (STEP)

-Requests for approval are initiated by a State Office to the NAO with the final approval made by the aviation division chief.
+Requests for approval are initiated by a State Office to the NAO with the final approval made by the Division Chief Aviation.
 The "BLM Aviation Enhancement Application Form" has been developed for these requests (reference BLM NAP 3.23).